EndPointCorp/end-point-blog/2022/11/introduction-to-terraform-with-aws.md

 $ brew install hashicorp/tap/terraform
 ```

-For other OSes see [Terraform’s docs.](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+For other OSes see [Terraform’s installation docs](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ### Create the Terraform configuration file

-Before we can create any Terraform configuration file for a project, we need to create a directory.
-This is because Terraform will pick up whatever configurations in the current directory and will store the state of the created infrastructure in a file in the directory.
+Before we can create any Terraform configuration file for a project, we need to create a directory where Terraform will pick up any configuration in the current directory and will store the state of the created infrastructure in a file.

 The name of the directory can be anything.
 For this tutorial we are going to name it `terraform-aws`.
-Create the directory and `cd` to it.
+Create the directory and `cd` to it:

 ```plain
 $ mkdir terraform-aws